elastisys/compliantkubernetes/docs/ciso-guide/index.md

 * the URL to the Compliant Kubernetes dashboard (usually https://grafana.example.com);
 * credentials for the Compliant Kubernetes cluster.

-If in doubt, contact the Compliant Kubernetes operator.
+If in doubt, contact the Compliant Kubernetes administrator.